department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 ------
 <span id="convert"></a>
-## Converting SGLI when you separate or retire
+## Applying for VGLI when you separate or retire

-### How do I convert my SGLI when I leave the military?
+### How do I apply for VGLI when I leave the military?
-When you leave the military, you can apply to convert to Veterans’ Group Life Insurance (VGLI) within 1 year and 120 days from your discharge for up to the amount of coverage you had through SGLI. <br>
+When you leave the military, you can apply for Veterans’ Group Life Insurance (VGLI) within 1 year and 120 days from your discharge for up to the amount of coverage you had through SGLI. <br>
 [Learn more about VGLI](/life-insurance/options-eligibility/vgli/)

 View our diagrams to get more information if you're: